yupgup/jonitrythall.com/_posts/2023-12-06-why-wiggle-work-channels.markdown

 ![Wiggle Work Discord channel list screenshot](/content/2023/12/channels.png)

-Everyone is encouraged to introduce themselves in initial-intro upon joining, where you’ll be *enthusiastically* greeted by everyone present.
-This shared introduction is also included in the Wiggle Work Weekly Wonder newsletter that goes out each Saturday.
-I realize these can generally feel awkward, but I promise it won’t be.
+I realize these first interations can generally feel awkward, but I promise it won’t be.
 We are dying to know important things like how you like your toast and what you think your dog would name *you*–but really, whatever you are comfortable sharing.

 We have forum and threaded-based text channels and several voice channels (little video call hangouts).
 Threaded channels, like accountability-allies or advice-assembly, are where we have more in-depth convos about a specific, ongoing topic.
 For example, I’ve been sharing my PT journey in accountability-allies and checking in weekly.
 Another Wiggler has asked about pricing services in advice-assembly.
 It’s all well-balanced between work and personal topics.